jxtngx/lightning-lab/README.md

 ### Source Code

-The source module,`lightning_pod/`, also provides a structure for students to begin from.
-That structure is as follow
+The source module,`lightning_pod/`, provides a structure for students to begin from.
+That structure is as follows:

 `lightning_pod.cli` contains code for the CLI `pod`.